sandialabs/spack-manager/docs/user_profiles/developers/developer_spack_minimum.md

 quick-create-dev --name my-dev-project --spec amr-wind@main+openfast openfast@master
 # go to amr-wind source code
 spack cd amr-wind # modify the code in here as you wish
-# got to openfast source code
+# go to openfast source code
 spack cd openfast # modify the code in here as you wish
 # install code
 spack install